nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The original AB3 implementation of the clear feature acts a similar way to how we clear the address list.
 This clear feature allows user to replace the list of students with an empty one.
 Previous data are swiped away.

-**Path Execution of ClearCommand Activity Diagram is shown below:**
+**Path Execution of Clear feature Activity Diagram is shown below:**
 ![ClearFeatureActivityDiagram](images/ClearFeatureActivityDiagram.png)

-**Class Diagram of ClearCommand is shown below:**
+**Class Diagram of Clear feature is shown below:**
 ![ClearClassDiagram](images/ClearClassDiagram.png)

-Additionally, there is a static final static message to be displayed to the user when utilising the ClearCommand:
+Additionally, there is a static final static message to be displayed to the user when utilising the Clear Command:

 1. `MESSAGE_SUCCESS`
    - Scenario: Tracey database successfully cleared.
    - Message: "Tracey has been cleared!".

-**Sequence Diagram of ClearCommand is shown below:**
+**Sequence Diagram of Clear feature is shown below:**
 ![ClearSequenceDiagram](images/ClearSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `SummariseCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.